 Take out only what you need, nothing more.
 Avoid the temptation to withdraw just a little more so you have some extra money.
 Remember, you're paying a fee based on the amount of the advance.
 That little extra will only make it harder to repay the advance.
 Try to avoid taking out multiple cash advances by making sure the one cash advance you do take is large enough to cover your expenses to avoid additional fees.

 Use a credit card with a zero balance.
 If you have multiple types of balances on a credit card—purchases, cash advance, balance transfer—any payment above the minimum goes to the higher rate balance.
 Meanwhile, the other balance, e.g. purchases, doesn't decline and instead accumulates interest.
 This makes it harder to repay the cash advance balance.

 Taking out a cash advance could cause you to lose any promotional rate that currently applies to your purchases or balance transfers.
 You'll have to pay your entire balance in full or you'll be charged interest.

 Avoid purchases until the cash advance is repaid, for the same reason discussed above.
 You should also avoid making credit card purchases until you can afford a credit card balance.

 Cash Advance Alternatives

-Before you decide to take out a cash advance, take a look at some alternatives.
+Before you decide to take out a cash advance, here are a few less expensive alternatives to consider:

-- Small loan from a family member or friend
+- Small loan from your bank, credit union, family member, or friend

 - Payday advance from your employer